TODO ou CADA?

 - Em minha última viagem, eu vi cada lugar lindo!
 (On my last trip, I saw such beautiful places!)

-That's it, guys!
+That's it, everybody!
 I hope this lesson has helped you to understand a little better how to use the words TODO and CADA.

 Até a próxima!